-D. The decision on hiring shall be made solely by the hiring manager.

-E. The Company will determine whether, and to what extent, relocation expenses will be provided, except in the case of a transfer to which Article V applies.

-F. Job openings shall remain listed on the summary sheet listing all job openings beyond the first posting period (set forth in Section B (vii) of this Article), until the Company has offered the job to a candidate and the candidate has accepted, or until the Company has decided not to fill the job.

-G. A "job opening" exists within the meaning of this Article whenever:

-- An Employee leaves a position and Dow Jones seeks to replace that Employee in that position; - A new position is created; or - A position is changed in important respects such as location, job classification, or department.

-A job opening does not exist if an Employee is promoted or reclassified to reflect his or her duties, unless the promotion or reclassification results in a net change in the headcount in the Employee's department, in which case both the Employee's new job and the job opened as a result of the promotion or reclassification shall be posted.
+- D. All Employees who have applied for a job opening for which they have priority for the position under Section J of Article VI (Employees on notice of layoff or laid off within the past 30 days) will be granted an interview by the Company for the position. - E. The decision on hiring shall be made solely by the hiring manager. - F. The Company will determine whether, and to what extent, relocation expenses will be provided, except in the case of a transfer or relocation to which Article V applies. - G. Job openings shall remain listed on the summary sheet listing all job openings beyond the first posting period (set forth in Section B (vii) of this Article), until the Company has offered the job to a candidate and the candidate has accepted, or until the Company has decided not to fill the job. - H. A "job opening" exists within the meaning of this Article whenever: - An Employee leaves a position and Dow Jones seeks to replace that Employee in that position; - A new position is created; or - A position is changed in important respects such as where there is a change in Location, job classification, or which may occur where there is a change in Department A job opening does not exist if an Employee is promoted or reclassified to reflect his or her duties, unless the promotion or reclassification results in a net change in the headcount in the Employee's department, in which case both the Employee's new job and the job opened as a result of the promotion or reclassification shall be posted.
 A job opening does not exist when an Employee is reassigned within the same job classification in the same department in the same location.

-H. The Company shall create a system for monitoring the job posting system.
-The Company shall track all job openings, including the date of posting; the length of time for which each such opening was posted; and whether there was a clear or likely candidate at the time the job was posted.
-Within thirty (30) days of upgrading its computer system to make it possible to do so, the Company shall also track the number of non-Employee and Employee applicants for each job opening; whether the successful applicant was the clear or likely candidate (if there was such a candidate), an Employee, or a non-Employee; and the date the job was filled.
-All of this information shall be made available to the Union.

-I. All Employees who apply for a posted job in writing shall receive acknowledgement of receipt of the application, and all Employees who are interviewed for a posted job shall be informed of the outcome.
+- I. The Company shall track all job openings, including the date of posting; the length of time for which each such opening was posted; and whether there was a clear or likely candidate at the time the job was posted.
+The Company shall also track the number of non-Employee and Employee applicants for each job opening; whether the successful applicant was the clear or likely candidate (if there was such a candidate), an Employee, or a non-Employee; and the date the job was filled.
+All of this information shall be made available to the Union for union-represented positions. - J. All Employees who apply for a posted job in writing shall receive acknowledgement of receipt of the application, and all Employees who are interviewed for a posted job shall be informed of the outcome.